A Custom Home Building Guide

 Custom Home Building: The Construction Methods

-If you’ve decided a custom home is the right option for you, there are three construction methods to choose from:
+If you’ve decided a custom home is the right option for you, three of the most common construction methods include:

 Panelized construction